-I am a former city girl living in the country with my hubby and my cat, Scout.
-I am a fundraiser, event planner, writer, blogger, Latina/Tica, avid traveler, social media junkie, a wannabe chef, willy nilly foodie and all around goofy girl.
+I am a former city girl living in the country with my hubby.
+I am a professional writer and blogger, Influencer, fundraiser, event planner, avid traveler, Costa Rican American, social media junkie, a wannabe chef, willy-nilly foodie and all around goofy girl.
 Contact me: firstname.lastname@example.org

 I realized that this year I did not post any Fall pictures.
 When it was peak season, we were in California so we never got out to the Blue Ridge Parkway.
 When we got back, we both were so busy with work that we had no time to go get pictures.